Cars Brands that start with B

 Bollinger Motors Logo

-An American venture based in Hobart, NY – Bollinger Motors, founded by Robert Bollinger in 2014, focused on producing a full-size, power-driven SUV.
-In 2017, a prototype of a three-door model, the Bollinger B1, was presented, which included the possibility of the easy dismantling of the rear roof section.
+An American company based in Hobart, New York – Bollinger Motors, founded by Robert Bollinger in 2014, focused on producing a full-size SUV with mechanical drive.
+In 2017, a prototype three-door model, the Bollinger B1, was unveiled, which included the ability to remove the rear roof section easily.
 In 2018, the company’s headquarters moved to Ferndale, Michigan.
-In 2019, the company introduced two models ready for series production – the updated B1 and the 4-door B2 pickup.
-In 2020, the headquarters moved to Oak Park, Michigan.
+In 2019, the company introduced two production-ready models, the redesigned B1, and the B2 4-door pickup.
+In 2020, the company’s headquarters moved to Oak Park, Michigan.

 Bolwell